LuckyF1re/samurai-way-main/README.md

-# May the Force be with you, Самурай!
+# May the Force be with you!